ig-python/trading-ig/docs/source/faq.rst

 get extended while in use.
 This means once a session has been authenticated, your app will continue to be able to make requests indefinitely, as long as you make a request every few hours, say.
 You would only need to re-authenticate if your connection was reset, for example.
-Once authenticated with one of these sessions, the active account (eg spreadbet, CFD) will be the one defined as your *default account*.
+Once authenticated with one of these sessions, the active account (eg spread bet, CFD) will be the one defined as your *default account*.
 You can then switch to another account using ``switch_account()``, if needed.

 v3 sessions (IG calls them ``OAuth``, but they are not) are completely different. v3 session tokens expire after